data-henrik/ibmcloud-iam-keys-identities/README.md

 # Information about inactive identities and API keys in your IBM Cloud account
 Retrieve information about IBM Cloud IAM keys and identify inactive identities.
 The requests with `curl` and those in the Python script utilize the [IBM Cloud IAM Identity Services API](https://cloud.ibm.com/apidocs/iam-identity-token-api).
+The Python script runs in an optimized mode by default, assuming that account management privileges are present.
+The script can be invoked with an additional parameter to run in a scoped-down approach.

 ### Preparation